aaronbloomfield/ccc/hws/btcparser/index.md

 ### Background

-You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the discussion about the format for the blockchain.
+You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the first four sections: on [Merkle trees](../../slides/bitcoin.html#/merkle), [data types used](../../slides/bitcoin.html#/datatypes), [Bitcoin concepts and terminology](../../slides/bitcoin.html#/concepts), and the [blockchain description](../../slides/bitcoin.html#/blockchain).

 ### Languages

 In theory, this can be implemented in any language.
 In practice, though, it needs to be a language that the auto-graders can compile and run, and that the skeleton code is written for.
-Four languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.6.x).
+Four languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.10.x).
 If you want to use a different language, let's have a chat about it, as it will take some time to ensure that the grading system can handle it.

 This assignment specifically is intended for you to use the default packages that come with the given programming language.
 In particular, you may NOT use any cryptocurrency specific libraries (such as the Bitcoin libraries).
 However, you are welcome to -- and probably should -- use any JSON libraries.